The different Siberian cat colors and patterns astonished cat lovers and animal enthusiasts worldwide.

 These little kitties are present in almost every color and coat pattern imaginable.

 If you want to know about the history of these amazing felines, all the color variations and patterns of a Siberian cat, and tips on their grooming and health, we got you covered!

 Siberian Cat History

 Siberian cats are one of the oldest domestic cat breeds known to humankind.
 Originally from the Siberian region of Russia, these furry little beasts have been reported to be friends with humans since 1000 AD.

-Siberian cats are adapted to surviving in unforgiving climatic conditions of the Siberian forests.
+Siberian cats are adapted to surviving in the unforgiving climatic conditions of the Siberian forests.
 Hence these felines were earlier called the “Siberian Forest Cats”.

 Slowly but surely as these cats warmed up to the Russian farmers, the two had an unwritten and unspoken truce.

 In return for constant food and shelter, the Siberian cats would guard the granaries of the farmers.
 And this is how this species became the famous home cat breed in Russia.

 In the early centuries, every Russian kid grew up with a Siberian kitty right beside him.

 Shopkeepers loved to compete amongst themselves, over who had the largest Siberian cat protecting their stores from bugs and rodents.
 In Russian families even today a Siberian cat is considered to be the most beloved pet.